Meeting TIC requirements

 You may also need to restrict access through the “front door” of your deployed applications, such as administrator access to a Wordpress site, or public access to an internal-only service.
 The diagram below shows where you can implement this restriction.

-For remote workers or partners outside the normal agency network boundary, you can require use of a VPN to ensure that cloud.gov-bound traffic is routed over the agency network and TIC (shown in Figure 15 of the TIC Reference architecture).
+For remote workers or partners outside the normal agency network boundary, you can require use of a VPN to ensure that cloud.gov-bound traffic is routed over the agency network and TIC (shown in Figure 15 of the TIC 2.2 Reference architecture [external link]).

 You can then reject requests to your app unless they come from your agency’s TIC egress range.
-You can do this by modifying your application logic or deploying a user-provided route-service to act as a proxy.
+You can do this by modifying your application logic.